 I styled my wheel wreath in my upstairs bathroom but I am going to style it in the garden in Summertime as I plan on having a party.
 I am going to try to get a few more and use them to make a fun backdrop for taking photos.
 Let me know if you have any luck at finding a bike wheel.
 Try salvage yards and recycle centres and see if you can pick one up for free.
 Even a broken one could be salvaged.

 If you enjoyed today’s post then please do share it on your social pages and with your friends.
 I also have a Youtube video below where you can watch and see how I created my wreath and get a better look at it.
 Please do hit the subscribe button to my Youtube channel if you enjoyed the video and want to see more.
 If you want to see more DIY projects and get some inspiration then click this link here.
+Check out this Christmas bike wheel wreath here.

 Thanks so much for reading,